mozilla/skywriter/docs/devguide/testplan.html.markdown

 As we use Bespin to edit itself more, there will be less need for this test.
 Until that time, we should test common editor behavior:

-* ARROW KEYS to move around
-* HOME to move to the beginning of the line
+* Arrows move the insertion point around
+* Shift+arrows change the selection
+* Alt+arrows move a word at a time
-* END to move to the end of the line
+* Home and End move to the beginning and end of the line
-* PAGE UP to move up a screenful
-* PAGE DOWN to move down a screenful
-* CMD C to copy
-* CMD X to cut
-* CMD V to paste
-* SHIFT ARROW KEYS to change the selection
+* Page Up and Page Down scroll one screenful at a time
+* Cmd+X, Cmd+C, Cmd+V perform the appropriate clipboard operations, both into
+  and out of the editor
-* Mouse to change the selection
+* Basic selection works
-* Mouse past the bottom and top of the screen to confirm scrolling
+* Moving to the edge of the screen while selecting scrolls the editor
-* BACKSPACE or DELETE to remove the selected text
+* Backspace and delete work appropriately
+* HTML and JavaScript inside script tags are correctly highlighted

 ## Documentation ##